 Under the July 2025 Model Code of Practice for the Healthcare and Social Assistance Industry (Safe Work Australia), the following are explicitly unlawful when not properly prevented or managed:

 These are no longer “part of the job”.
-They are recognised occupational hazards.
+They are recognised occupational hazards that harm both patients and clinicians.

 What has changed in the law